Flawion/KOControls/README.md

 errorField.isShowingError = true
 ```

-To don't worry about setting the flag manually, you can use validation feature.
+To don't worry about setting the flag manually, you can use auto validation feature.
 The default validation mode is ```validateOnLostFocus```.
 So in example if you want to show error when the email isn't correct you need to only add the predefinied validator.

 ```swift
 emailField.errorInfoView.descriptionLabel.text = "Email is incorrect"